ivomarvan/quick_faces/README.md

 Gradually, I will expand the list of usable processes.
 I hope that it can be useful for testing different algorithms.

+## Data

+### Images and videos for experiments
+In the root directory of the repository create a directory with name **nogit_data**.

+It will be ignored by git.

+For example store your images to _nogit_data/from_herman/in_img_ and set storage to output to the _nogit_data/from_herman/out_img_.

+### Models

+Models are stored by git with extension **vlf** (Versioning large files https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/versioning-large-files) in the directory `models`.
+There are gzipped.

+The framework un-gzip the files automatically to the directory `nogit_data/models_cache`.

+## Requirements
+For access to models you need git with extension **vlf** (see https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/installing-git-large-file-storage)

+See file **requirements.txt** for python packages.

 ## Usage
 For now, just modify main_example.py and run it: